open-afc-project/openafc/tools/geo_converters/README.md

 ```

 ## *proc_gdal* - creating LiDAR files <a name="proc_gdal"/>
-This directory contains undigested, but very important files that convert LiDAR files from source format (as downloaded from https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/Non_Standard_Contributed/NGA_US_Cities/ ) to form, compatible with AFC Engine (two-band geodetic raster files and their index .csv files)
+This directory contains undigested, but very important files that convert LiDAR files from source format (as downloaded from https://rockyweb.usgs.gov/vdelivery/Datasets/Staged/Elevation/Non_Standard_Contributed/NGA_US_Cities/ ) to a format compatible with the AFC Engine (two-band geodetic raster files and their index .csv files)